 The Hague-Visby Rules Brussels Protocol 1968

-End of the 19th century and start of the 20th century the balance of power in relation to the contracting for the carriage of goods by sea had swung heavily in favour of owners.
+End of the 19th century and start of the 20th century the balance of power in relation to the contracting for the carriage of goods by sea had swung heavily in favour of Shipowners.
 The net result of this was that owners tended to exclude liability for virtually anything which could happen on board their vessels and, applying the rules of freedom of contract, to accept little if any responsibility for the carriage of goods on board their vessels.

 In order to promote international trade and develop a system that was fairer to both parties the Hague Rules were developed.
 Subsequent amendment to the Hague Rules resulted in the Hague-Visby Rules.